andy814/andy814.github.io/index.md

 ### Education
 **Jilin University (2017.8—Present)** <br/>
-Major in Software Engineering <br/>
+- Major in Software Engineering <br/>
-Currently studying in the Experimental Class of Excellent Engineer <br/>
+- Currently studying in the Experimental Class of Excellent Engineer <br/>
-Current GPA: 3.66/4.0 <br/>
+- Current GPA: 3.66/4.0 <br/>

+Academic Experience:

+Online Summer Research Program in University of Florida (2020.7.13-2020.8.31) Worked on GAN-based retinal image generation with Dr. Mohamed Abdel-Mottaleb Paper is currently in submission for IEEE Transactions on Medical Images Deep learning workshop in University of Miami (2020.1.27-2020.2.14) Gained basic knowledge and skills in deep learning with Python Built a StarCraft2 agent based on CNN and PySC2 that defeats Veryhard Bots

 ### Markdown